Supporting Math Learning

 Who Should Attend: K-5 teachers, special educators, math coaches, and others who are interested in thinking more about how to support mathematics learning for all students.

-Contact Hours: Participants receive a certificate for 40 contact hours/PDPs (MA only) upon completion of the workshop.
+Contact Hours: Participants receive a certificate for 40 contact hours or PDPs (MA only) upon completion of the workshop.

 Graduate Credits: 3 credits are available through Framingham State University, for an additional fee of $225 paid to FSU.
 Information will be shared via email.

 Have Questions?
-Check our FAQ or contact us to learn more, or for information about hosting an online course for your school or district.
+Check our FAQ or contact us to learn more, or for information about hosting an online workshop for your school or district.